mayoverse/arsenal/cran-comments.md

-## Submission for arsenal 3.5.0
+## Submission for arsenal 3.6.0

 This is a new version.
 In this version:

-* Updated the R requirement to >= 3.4.0, and updated several dependencies' version requirements.
+* Updated several dependencies' version requirements.

+* Replaced `gam` with `splines` in the "Suggests"

+* Added `geepack` to the "Suggests"

-* Fixed the bugs from the new versions of `broom` and `knitr`
+* Fixed the bugs from the new version of `broom`

-* Closed about 12 bugs/feature requests.
+* Closed about 14 bugs/feature requests.

 * Updated documentation where appropriate.

 ## Test environments

 * local Linux install: R 3.6.2
-* ubuntu 16.04 (on travis-ci): R devel, R 4.0.0, R 3.6.3 (oldrel), R 3.6.2, R 3.4.2, R 3.4.0
+* ubuntu 16.04 (on travis-ci): R devel, R 4.0.2, R 3.6.3 (oldrel), R 3.6.2, R 3.4.2, R 3.4.0
 * Win builder (devel and release)

 ## R CMD check results